OpenGameDesign/OpenGDS/Math.md

   Returns the calculator for the given `nameOrType`.
 ##### `register( namesOrTypes[], calculator:Calculator<T> )`
   Adds the given `calculator` to the registry for the given array of `namesOrTypes`.
-##### `getDefault(): Calculator<T>`
-  Returns the default calculator.
-The default calculator is returned when a calculator can't be determined in get or getFor.
-This is typically for loosely typed languages.
-##### `setDefault( calculator:Calculator<T> )`
-  Sets the default calculator.
-The default calculator is returned when a calculator can't be determined in get or getFor.
-This is typically for loosely typed languages.

 ### `Geometry< T >`